General Frameworks for Conditional Two-Sample Testing: Introduction

 where $P_{XY}^{(1)}$ and $P_{XY}^{(2)}$ are joint distributions supported on some generic product space $\mathcal{X} \times \mathcal{Y}$.
 Let $P_{Y \sgiven X}^{(1)}$ and $P_{Y \sgiven X}^{(2)}$ denote the conditional distributions of $Y^{(1)} \given X^{(1)}$ and $Y^{(2)} \given X^{(2)}$, respectively.
 Similarly, let $P_{X}^{(1)}$ and $P_{X}^{(2)}$ denote the marginal distributions of $X^{(1)}$ and $X^{(2)}$, respectively.
 Given these two samples, our goal is to test the equality of two conditional distributions

-where $P^{(j)}_X(\cdot\given x)$ denotes the conditional distribution of $Y^{(j)}$ given $X^{(j)}=x$ for $j \in \{1,2\}$.
+where $P^{(j)}_{Y\sgiven X}(\cdot\given x)$ denotes the conditional distribution of $Y^{(j)}$ given $X^{(j)}=x$ for $j \in \{1,2\}$.
 In other words, we are interested in determining whether two populations have the same distribution after controlling for potential confounding variables.
 Throughout this paper, we assume that $P_{X}^{(1)}$ and $P_{X}^{(2)}$ have the same support, satisfying $P_{X}^{(1)} \ll P_{X}^{(2)}$ and $P_{X}^{(2)} \ll P_{X}^{(1)}$ where the symbol $\ll$ denotes absolute continuity.
 Since $P_{X}^{(1)}$ and $P_{X}^{(2)}$ have the same support, the above hypotheses~\eqref{Eq: hypothesis} for conditional two-sample testing can be equivalently defined using $P_{X}^{(2)}$ instead of $P_{X}^{(1)}$.

-As pointed out by \citet{boeken2021bayesian} and \citet{yan2022nonparametric}, conditional two-sample testing is closely connected to conditional independence testing.
+As pointed out by \citet{boeken2021bayesian}, conditional two-sample testing is closely connected to conditional independence testing.
 To illustrate this connection, we introduce a binary variable $Z \in \{1,2\}$, and see that the conditional independence between $Y$ and $Z$ given $X$ is equivalently expressed as

 where the symbol $\overset{d}{=}$ denotes equality in distribution.
-This equivalence enables us to convert the problem of conditional two-sample testing to that of conditional independence testing based on the datasets $\{(Y_i,X_i) : Z_i = 1\}$ and $\{(Y_i,X_i) : Z_i = 2\}$.
+This equivalence enables us to convert the problem of conditional two-sample testing to that of conditional independence testing based on the datasets $\{(X_i,Y_i) : Z_i = 1\}$ and $\{(X_i,Y_i) : Z_i = 2\}$.
 Consequently, we can leverage various existing methods for conditional independence testing to tackle conditional two-sample testing.
-However, prior work has not rigorously explored this approach, and indeed \citet{yan2022nonparametric} claim that it is not a sensible approach as the variable $Z$ in the conditional two-sample problem is deterministic.
-Specifically, letting $n = n_1 + n_2$, $\sum_{i=1}^n \mathds{1}(Z_i = 1)$ and $\sum_{i=1}^n \mathds{1}(Z_i = 2)$ correspond to the sample sizes for two populations (i.e., $n_1$ and $n_2$), which are fixed in advance for the conditional two-sample problem.
-Therefore, a gap remains in rigorously connecting these seemingly similar, yet distinct, problems.
+However, the relationship between conditional two-sample testing and conditional independence testing has not been rigorously established in prior work.
+A key challenge arises from the deterministic nature of the group indicator $Z$ in the conditional two-sample problem.
+Specifically, letting $n = n_1 + n_2$, the quantities $\sum_{i=1}^n \mathds{1}(Z_i = 1)$ and $\sum_{i=1}^n \mathds{1}(Z_i = 2)$ are fixed in advance, corresponding to the sample sizes $n_1$ and $n_2$.
+This distinction prevents a direct application of existing conditional independence results and leaves a gap between the two problems.
+To navigate this gap while preserving readability, we primarily formulate our results using fixed distributions.
+However, our frameworks naturally accommodate $n$-dependent sequences, which we explicitly formalize only when theoretically necessary, as in \Cref{Section: Approach via Conditional Independence Testing}.